xoxzo/blog.xoxzo.com/content/Engineering/making-sense-python-environment-en.md

 While look simple, newcomer already facing a lot of problem here.
 The thing is, `python` the command used to install pip above, must come from somewhere.
 Many tutorials assume `python` is there and in most cases it is.
 But even it is there, it not necessarily the "python" that you want.

 On Linux system, when you type the command `python` (or any command for that matter), the shell that executing your command must look in somewhere.
-The place to look for the command is defined in environment variables call `PATH`.
+The place to look for the command is defined in environment variables called `PATH`.
 This basically a list of directories where the shell will look for the command to execute.
 Below is example of PATH values on my system:-

 ```
 echo $PATH